npm/rfcs/accepted/0026-package-version-link-keyword.md

 ```

 This is ok, but it presents the minor issue of checking out the same repository multiple times across various projects, resulting in sometimes confusing varying states of development buried in `vendor/` directory hierarchies across projects.
 It is preferrable in development to leave the location of the repo up to the programmer (using `npm link`) and to then allow each project to target that location with specific version constraints (as this proposal recommends).

+Additionally, while it works well for PHP projects, which are not compiled, it is not adequate for Typescript projects and other compiled javascript.

 ## Unresolved Questions and Bikeshedding